 - Provide advice, support and guidance on a regular basis

-- Support you with post-18 options, including guidance with personal statements and provision of references for university and apprenticeship applications.
+- Support you with post-18 options, including guidance with work experience, personal statements and provision of references for university and apprenticeship applications.